Ontario Premier Doug Ford announces cabinet shuffle months into mandate

 “That may be part of the explanation and if so, then we should expect more activity in the coming months about those portfolios.”

-The shuffle comes days after Wilson abruptly resigned as minister and left the Tory caucus, which Ford’s office said he did in order “to seek treatment for addiction issues.”
+The shuffle comes days after Wilson abruptly resigned as minister and left the Tory caucus, which Ford’s office said he did in order to seek treatment for addiction issues.
+The premier’s office said Monday that Wilson had entered a treatment facility.

-Wilson stepped down hours after appearing with Ford at a border crossing near Sarnia, Ont., where they unveiled a sign advertising Ontario as “Open for Business.”
+Wilson stepped down hours after appearing with Ford at a border crossing near Sarnia, Ont., on Friday where they unveiled a sign advertising Ontario as “Open for Business.”

 Paola Loriggio, The Canadian Press